-Unit 1 Unit 2 Unit 3 Unit 4 Unit 1 Share How does drama promote shared understandings of the human experience? • Cultural inheritances of storytelling • Oral history and emerging practices • A range of linear and Reflect How is drama shaped to reflect lived experience?
-Realism, including Magical Realism, Australian Gothic Associated conventions of Unit 3 Challenge How can we use drama to challenge our understanding of humanity?
-Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre Associated Unit 4 Transform How can you transform dramatic practice?
-Contemporary performance Associated conventions of styles and texts Inherited texts as stimulus non-linear forms styles and texts conventions of styles and texts Giirriaide
+Unit 1 Unit 2 Unit 3 Unit 4 Share How does drama promote shared understandings of the human experience?
+Cultural inheritances of storytelling Oral history and emerging practices A range of linear and non-linear forms Reflect How is drama shaped to reflect lived experience?
+Realism, including Magical Realism, Australian Gothic Associated conventions of styles and texts Challenge How can we use drama to challenge our understanding of humanity?
+Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre Associated conventions of styles and texts Transform How can you transform dramatic practice?
+Contemporary performance Associated conventions of styles and texts Inherited texts as stimulus